-1. Making the unorganised sector as organised - Sole traders have got a good opportunity to move from the unorganised sector and enter the organised sector without getting other people to join him and have all benefits of on organised sector.

-2. Perpetual Succession.
+- 1. Making the unorganised sector as organised Sole traders have got a good opportunity to move from the unorganised sector and enter the organised sector without getting other people to join him and have all benefits of an organised sector. - 2.
+Perpetual Succession.